Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Performance Comparisons

 \subsection{Single Server Policies}

 Figure~\ref{fig:singleserverpolicies} shows the ratio of the performance with the dynamic server allocation policy defined and analyzed in Sec.~\ref{sec:singleserver}, both for when there is an exponential or deterministic ``holding on''/``delayed-off'' time and when there is no such time, to that of an optimal single server allocation policy.
-Also shown is the performance ratio for a baseline policy in which the server is never deallocated.
-Here we measure performance by the metric given by expression~(\ref{eq:objfunction}), with small values corresponding to better performance (lower delay and/or cost).
+Also shown is the performance ratio for a baseline policy in which the server is never deallocated. \revOne{Here we measure performance by the metric given by expression~(\ref{eq:objfunction}), with small values corresponding to better performance (lower delay and/or cost).}{We measure performance, and calculate performance ratios, using the objective function given in expression~(\ref{eq:objfunction}), which incorporates both response time and cost.
+Small values are preferred and correspond to lower delay and/or cost.}

 Note that the optimal single server allocation policy is \emph{request rate dependent}.
 For each request rate of interest, the performance with an optimal policy for that request rate can be obtained using policy iteration as described in Sec.~\ref{sec:optimal} (with a cap of one on the number of servers), or, in this single server context, using expression (\ref{eq:optmetricvalue}).
 Given the parameter value choices in Figure~\ref{fig:singleserverpolicies}, $\omega$ satisfies the condition given after expression (\ref{eq:optmetricvalue}) and an optimal policy will trigger server allocation when the first request arrives to an empty system ($b=1$).
 In this case, for each value of $\lambda$ the optimal policy is either the dynamic server allocation policy of Sec.~\ref{sec:singleserver} with $T=0$, or to never deallocate the server ($T\rightarrow\infty$).
 At a value of $\lambda$ such that $\omega \lambda \Delta (1+\lambda \Delta) = \mu-\lambda$, the performance metrics of these policies are identical, yielding the convergence points evident in Figure~\ref{fig:singleserverpolicies}.
 For smaller values of $\lambda$, it is optimal to immediately deallocate the server whenever it becomes idle, while for larger values of $\lambda$, it is optimal to never deallocate the server.
 Finally, as $\lambda$ approaches $\mu$, the server becomes idle increasingly rarely, and the policy differences narrow.